Enter into His gates with thanksgiving, and into His courts with praise. Be thankful to Him, and bless His name. Psalm 100:4 (NKJV)

 Sincere words of gratitude have enormous power.
 I have a little file in my desk and it has notes from people who have expressed sincere words of appreciation.
 Those notes often come at just the right time in my life.
 They keep me going.

 Think of somebody in your world who needs a note or a phone call or a gift or a lunch…Parents, a child, a friend, a sister, a teacher etc… They need to hear from you.
-They poured their life into yours—“What do you say?”
+They poured their life into yours.
+Tell them.

 Prime the pump by expressing it; even if your heart doesn’t fully feel it and after a while you discover that your heart will begin to feel what you have already started to express.